C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Do not present this slide.
-It is there so the deck stands on its own as a document and so sources are properly credited.
+- Do not present this slide - it's there so the deck stands on its own as a document, and sources are properly credited

-Skip past it in the room, or use it as a two-second bridge to the closing slide.
+- Skip past it in the room, or use it as a two-second bridge to the closing slide -->
--->

 ---